leomcelroy/haystack-morphogenesis/README.md

 ![Screen Recording 2022-04-21 at 9 29 22 PM](https://user-images.githubusercontent.com/27078897/164579749-69df0205-d927-4fb1-8b04-1020151492c6.gif)

-Over time this generates a stack of slices (like a CT scane) which is a voxel dataset.
+Over time this generates a stack of slices (like a CT scan) which is a voxel dataset.
 Apply marching cubes and you've got a mesh.

 I created a quick and dirty ThreeJS app to visualize the slices.
 It doesn't return a nice mesh (yet).
 You can see the 3D model below.